Schlipak/Allspeak/README.md

 // Simply replace the translation object with a string URL of the file

 const options = {
+  asyncLoad: false,           // Changes the translation loading strategy to async
+                              // > See `Asynchronously load translations`
   dataKey: 'data-key',        // Attribute key used to lookup the translations

                               // Attribute added to a node when its translation is missing
   dataMissingTranslation: 'data-missing-translation',

+                              // Attribute added to a node during its translation
+  dataTranslatingKey: 'data-translating',

   debug: false,               // Prints debug information to the console.
                               // > Does nothing in production builds.